BinaryIgor/Eventsql/README.md

 * performance benchmarks and more examples
 * usage examples
+  * just pub/sub
+  * giving access to event tables as a means of a simple export - since they are all there
 * built-in outbox
 * expiring events/TTL?
 * compact topics - unique key